 Overall, I document increases in young women's autonomy and men's attitudes toward women's autonomy.
 The results further suggest improvements in women's attitudes toward and experiences of domestic violence.
 However, given the small sample size, results on domestic violence are rarely significant and should be interpreted with caution.
 The results do, however, suggest no 'male backlash' against improvements in female empowerment.
-The lack of a 'male backlash' may be explained by the nature of community radio which transmit information and views by community members.
+The absence of a 'male backlash' might be attributed to the nature of community radio, which disseminates information and perspectives from within the community itself.
 Hearing peers on the radio may make it less likely for backlash to occur.
 The fact that men's views become more favorable toward women's autonomy underlines the idea that their views are also altered by community radio.
 The potential of peer effects being activated by community radio may therefore have advantages compared to social change originating outside the community (e.g. Guarnieri and Rainer, 2021).